 Based on evaluation of the data, QEP should consider:

 - Discontinuing development of non-core zones.

-- How much un-drilled inventory does QEP have in the Permian?
+How much un-drilled inventory does QEP have in the Midland?

 In QEP’s investor decks they outline their 3 core acreage positions that they plan to develop, including their spacing and staking plans.
 Using Novi we simulated their designs as follows:

 - County Line at 33 wells per section.

 - Mustang Springs/Robertson Ranch at 40 wells per section.

 - Core development design with Lower Spraberry Shale, Wolfcamp A and Wolfcamp B targets at 18 wells per section.

 Mapping this out in Novi nets 1,011 gross locations based on their tightest spaced unit designs.
 We can also review the impact on production of different development timing scenarios.
 In this example we will run three drilling/development scenarios:

 - Permian Total Development: 1 rig program targeting each unit all the way through.